thunder-project/thunder/README.md

 Analyses
 --------

-thunder currently includes five packages: classification (decoding), clustering, factorization, regression, and timeseries, as well as utilities for loading and saving data and basic visualization.
+thunder currently includes two primary data types for distributed spatial and temporal data, and four main analysis packages: classification (decoding), clustering, factorization, rand egression, and timeseries.
+It also provides an entry point for loading and converting a variety of raw data formats, and utilities for exporting or inspecting results.
 Scripts can be used to run standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.

 Input and output
 ----------------

-thunder is built around a common input format for time series data: a set of signals or channels as key-value pairs, where the key is an identifier, and the value is a time series.
-In neural imaging data, for example, each record would be a voxel or an ROI, the key an xyz coordinate, and the value a flouresence time series.

-These key-value records can be derived from a variety of cluster-accessible formats. thunder currently includes methods for loading data from text or flat binary files stored locally, in HDFS, or on a networked file system, and preliminary support for importing and converting data from other formats.

-All metadata (e.g. parameters of the stimulus or behavior for regression analyses) can be provided as numpy arrays or loaded from MAT files, see relavant functions for more details.
+The primary data types in thunder -- Images and Series -- can each be loaded from a variety of raw input formats, including text or flat binary files (for Series) and tif or pngs (for Images).
+The data can be stored locally, on a networked file system, on Amazon's S3, or in HDFS.
+All metadata (e.g. model parameters) can be provided as numpy arrays or loaded from MAT files, see relavant functions for more details.

-Results can be visualized directly from the python shell or in iPython notebook, or saved as images or MAT files.
-Other output formats coming soon.
+Results can be visualized directly from the python shell or in iPython notebook, or saved to external formats.

 Road map
 ----------------
 If you have other ideas or want to contribute, submit an issue or pull request!

-- Integrate more scikit learn functionality
-- Analysis-specific visualizations
-- Input format support: HDF5, tif
-- Port versions of most common workflows to scala
-- Unified metadata representation
-- Streaming analyses